 Our strategy for deploying cash is to invest in organic growth opportunities, develop our infrastructure, and make strategic acquisitions.
 Other uses of cash include paying cash dividends to our shareholders and repurchasing our own stock.
 We have historically invested cash and cash equivalents in commercial paper with terms of three months or less.
-We did not have any investments during the years ended October 31, 2018 and 2017.
-We maintain cash balances in foreign countries which totaled \$15.7 million and \$9.0 million as of October 31, 2018 and 2017.
-During the year ended October 31, 2018, we repatriated \$2.8 million of foreign earnings from our insulating spacer division in the United Kingdom.
-We utilize cash flow from HLP to fund the operation in the United Kingdom.
-During the fourth quarter of 2018, we repaid a note arrangement implemented as part of the initial capitalization of the acquisition.
+We did not have any investments during the years ended October 31, 2019 and 2018.
+We maintain cash balances in foreign countries which totaled \$9.8 million and \$15.7 million as of October 31, 2019 and 2018.
+During the years ended October 31, 2019 and 2018, we repatriated \$24.2 million and \$2.8 million, respectively, of foreign earnings from our international divisions.